 ~ Business- why?
 Because Business umbrella policies exist for business liability.
 The personal umbrella is not designed to provide protection for a business.

 So we've discussed what is NOT covered under a personal umbrella policy.
 But how about what IS?
-Read our article "What does personal umbrella insurance cover and how does it work?" for a more detailed explanation.
+Read "What does personal umbrella insurance cover and how does it work?" for a more detailed explanation.

 Sneak peek- your everyday activities such as driving a car, home ownership or even owning animals are covered.
 But it's these everyday activities (NOT extraordinary events) that are more likely to result in a large claim.
 The personal umbrella policy provides the money to pay the claim AND defend you in court, if necessary.